On the Initialization for Convex-Concave Min-max Problems: Related Work

-However, none of these works provide an upper bound for duality gap which explicitly depends on the distance between the initialization and the optimal solution.
+However, none of these works provide an upper bound for duality gap which explicitly depends on the distance between the initialization and the optimal solution without assuming strong convexity/concavity~\citep{chambolle2011first}.

-\paragraph{Parameter-Free Online Convex Optimization} In Online Convex Optimization (OCO)~\citep{Gordon99,Zinkevich03}, the aim of the learner is to minimize the regret w.r.t. any fixed predictor.
+\textbf{Parameter-Free Online Convex Optimization} In Online Convex Optimization (OCO)~\citep{Gordon99,Zinkevich03}, the aim of the learner is to minimize the regret w.r.t. any fixed predictor.
 Most of the OCO algorithm require some knowledge of the competitor, for example, its norm, in order to achieve the smallest regret~\citep[see, e.g.,][]{Orabona19}.
-Hence, it becomes impossible to compete \emph{uniformly} with all competitors, unless the algorihm has some knowledge of the future.
-Morally speaking, the OCO setting is a strict generalization of the setting of stochastic optimization of convex functions and competiting with any fixed predictor corresponds exactly to design convex optimization algorithms that have optimal dependency on the distance between the initial point and the optimal solution.
+Hence, it becomes impossible to compete \emph{uniformly} with all competitors, unless the algorithm has some knowledge of the future.
+Morally speaking, the OCO setting is a strict generalization of the setting of stochastic optimization of convex functions and competing with any fixed predictor corresponds exactly to design convex optimization algorithms that have optimal dependency on the distance between the initial point and the optimal solution.
 Again, without some knowledge of the norm of the optimal solution, classic optimization algorithms fails to get the right dependency.

-\emph{Parameter-free} algorithms avoid setting step sizes completely and get the optimal dependency on the competitor up to poly-log terms~\citep{StreeterM12}.
-The core idea of these algorithms is to use Follow-the-Regularized-Leader\footnote{Dual Averaging~\citep{Nesterov09} is a specialization of FTRL to linear functions.} (FTRL)~\citep{Shalev-Shwartz07,AbernethyHR08} with a time-varying linearithmic (non-strongly convex) regularizer~\citep[e.g.,][]{StreeterM12,Orabona14,Cutkosky16,CutkoskyB17,Kotlowski19,KempkaKW19}.
+So-called \emph{parameter-free} algorithms avoid setting step sizes completely and get the optimal dependency uniformly on all competitors~\citep{StreeterM12}.
+Note that ``parameter-free'' is a technical word that denotes only this ability of the algorithm and not a general lack of knowledge of \emph{any} characteristic of the problem, see \citet[Section 9.7]{Orabona19}.
+Most of these algorithms are based on Follow-the-Regularized-Leader\footnote{Dual Averaging~\citep{Nesterov09} is a specialization of FTRL to linear functions.} (FTRL)~\citep{Shalev-Shwartz07,AbernethyHR08} with a time-varying linearithmic (non-strongly convex) regularizer~\citep[e.g.,][]{StreeterM12,Orabona14,Cutkosky16,CutkoskyB17,Kotlowski19,KempkaKW19}.
 These algorithms can also be viewed as betting schemes through the duality between regret and reward~\citep{McMahanO14,OrabonaP16,CutkoskyO18,CutkoskyS19}.

-As far as we know, this is the first application of parameter-free algorithms to convex-concave min-max problems.
+As far as we know, we present the first application of parameter-free algorithms to convex-concave min-max problems.